NCAA College Football 2K3

 NCAA College Football 2K3 is a 2002 American football video game published by Sega.
 The cover athlete is former Nebraska Cornhuskers quarterback Eric Crouch.
-It is the second college football game by Visual Concepts (the first being NCAA College Football 2K2: Road to the Rose Bowl).
+It is the second college football game by Visual Concepts and Avalanche Software (the first being NCAA College Football 2K2: Road to the Rose Bowl).

 Reception

 The game received "average" reviews on all platforms according to the review aggregation website Metacritic.